 Climate change.
 Recent scientific studies have suggested that emissions of certain gases, commonly referred to as "greenhouse gases" or "GHGs," and including carbon dioxide and methane, may be contributing to warming of the Earth's atmosphere.
 In response to the scientific studies, international negotiations to address climate change have occurred.
 In December 2015, the United States participated in the 21st Conference of the Parties of the United Nations Framework Convention on Climate Change in Paris, France.
 The Paris Agreement (adopted at the conference) calls for nations to undertake efforts with respect to global temperatures and GHG emissions.
 If ratified, the Paris Agreement will take effect in 2020.
 The United States ratified the Paris Agreement in September 2016; however, the country's future participation in the Paris Agreement is uncertain.
-In June 2017, President Trump announced that the United States would withdraw from the Paris Agreement, but that it may enter into a future international agreement related to GHGs.
-In August 2017, the State Department officially informed the United Nations of the intent of the United States to withdraw from the Paris Agreement.
-Such withdrawal has not yet been finalized, and whether the United States may reenter the Paris Agreement or a separately negotiated agreement is unclear at this time.
+In June 2017, President Trump announced that the United States would withdraw from the Paris Agreement, and the United States formally notified the United Nations that it is withdrawing from the Paris Agreement in November 2019, triggering a one-year waiting period prior to final withdrawal.
+Whether the United States may reenter the Paris Agreement or a separately negotiated agreement is unclear at this time.
 Further, several states and local governments remain committed to the principles of the Paris Agreement in their effectuation of policy and regulations.
 It is not possible at this time to predict how or when the United States might impose restrictions on GHGs as a result of the Paris Agreement.
+The adoption and implementation of any laws or regulations imposing reporting obligations on, or limiting emissions of GHGs from operations could require additional expenditures to reduce emissions of GHGs associated with operations or could adversely affect demand for the oil, natural gas and NGL production attributable to the Net Profits Interest, and thus possibly have a material adverse effect on the Trust's revenues.
+Recently, activists concerned about the potential effects of climate change have directed their attention at sources of funding for fossil-fuel energy companies, which has resulted in certain financial institutions, funds and other sources of capital restricting or eliminating their investment in oil and natural gas activities.
+Ultimately, this could make it more difficult to secure funding for exploration and production activities.
+Notwithstanding potential risks related to climate change, the International Energy Agency estimates that global energy demand will continue to rise and will not peak until after 2040 and that oil and gas will continue to represent a substantial percentage of global energy use over that time.
+Finally, to the extent increasing concentrations of GHGs in the Earth's atmosphere may produce climate changes that have significant physical effects, such as increased frequency and severity of storms, droughts, and floods and other climatic events, such events could have an adverse effect on assets and operations related to the Underlying Properties.